blackhole-wine/GitDay2/README.md

 \# Git Day2

-This is a simple chat system using http.
+This is a basic chat application created for Git practice purposes, utilizing HTTP.

+\##